rake-compiler/rake-compiler-dock/README.md

 ## Usage

-Rake-compiler-dock offers the shell command `rake-compiler-dock` and a [ruby API for issuing commands within the docker image](http://www.rubydoc.info/gems/rake-compiler-dock/RakeCompilerDock) described below.
+Rake-compiler-dock offers the shell command `rake-compiler-dock` and a [ruby API](http://www.rubydoc.info/gems/rake-compiler-dock/RakeCompilerDock) for issuing commands within the docker image, described below.

 `rake-compiler-dock` without arguments starts an interactive shell session.
 This is best suited to try out and debug a build.